-Card Member loans provision for credit losses increased, primarily due to higher net write-offs, partially offset by a lower reserve build in the current period.
-The reserve build in the current period was primarily driven by an increase in loans outstanding and slightly higher delinquencies.
-The reserve build in the prior period was primarily driven by higher delinquencies and an increase in loans outstanding.
+Card Member loans provision for credit losses increased for both the three and six month periods, primarily due to higher net write-offs, partially offset by lower reserve builds in the current periods.
+The reserve builds in the current periods were primarily driven by increases in loans outstanding, partially offset, for the three month period, by lower delinquencies.
+The reserve builds in the prior periods were primarily driven by increases in loans outstanding and, for the six month prior period, higher delinquencies.

-Card Member receivables provision for credit losses decreased, primarily due to lower net write-offs and a higher reserve release in the current period.
-The reserve release in the current period was primarily driven by a decrease in receivables outstanding.
-The reserve release in the prior period was primarily driven by a decrease in receivables outstanding, partially offset by higher delinquencies.
+Card Member receivables provision for credit losses decreased for both the three and six month periods, primarily due to lower net write-offs, partially offset by reserve builds in the current periods versus reserve releases in the prior periods.
+The reserve build in the current three month period was primarily driven by an increase in receivables outstanding for U.S. consumer and U.S. small business customers.
+The reserve releases in the prior periods were primarily driven by lower delinquencies, partially offset by increases in receivables outstanding.

-Other provisions for credit losses increased, primarily due to higher net write-offs, partially offset by a lower reserve build in the current period.
-The reserve builds in both the current and prior periods were primarily driven by increases in non-card loans outstanding in the respective periods.
+Other provision for credit losses increased for the three month period, primarily due to higher net write-offs and a higher reserve build in the current period.
+Other provision for credit losses increased for the six month period, primarily due to higher net write-offs, partially offset by a lower reserve build in the current period.
+The reserve builds in the current periods were primarily driven by a reserve related to amounts due from a merchant in bankruptcy, as well as increases in non-card loans outstanding.
+The reserve builds in the prior periods were primarily driven by increases in non-card loans outstanding.